akka/akka-persistence-cassandra/EventsByTag.md

 # Events by tag

-WIP: This documents the new implementation, the existing one uses Cassandra Materialized views which have been reported to unstable.
+This documents the new implementation, the existing one uses Cassandra Materialized views which have been reported to unstable.
 See [here](https://github.com/akka/akka-persistence-cassandra/issues/247)

 Events by tag is a hard query to execute efficiently in Cassandra.
 This page documents how it works and what are the consistency guarantees.

-## How it workss
+## How it works

 A separate table is maintained for events by tag queries to that is written to in batches.